Microsoft Windows Server 2016: A Frankenstein of Services

 For your purposes, you may simply be interested in installing a WISA stack with some Exchange functionality and file storage.
 Suddenly, you're confronted with a myriad of seemingly unrelated life choices even your therapist can't help you to solve:

 Of course, Dr. Frankenstein grows to despise his invention, but how can we avoid the same fate with our Server 2016 installation?
+That fate could be avoided by taking some Windows Server 2016 training.
 The biggest hangup during planning and configuration will be sorting out the myriad of dependencies.
 Blundering through the possibilities (and starting over each time we hit a dead end) is a sure way to extend our Server 2016 configuration time to infinity.
 Fortunately, training resources are available to get over the configuration hump with minimal hassle:

 Get ahead of your planning by beginning at the end, first considering the long-term results you hope to achieve.
 Working backward, you will hopefully arrive at a configuration that makes sense without busting the budget.
 (But if not, try again!)
 If you are an IT department of one, the Essentials Edition will likely be your best bet.
 Its combination of straightforward administration with a native ability for secure Azure expansion provides minimum headaches for small organizations.

 For the rest of us, the initial decision mainly lies between Standard, Datacenter, or cloud hosting in Azure.
 Datacenter is the only edition that includes advanced storage abilities (such as Storage Spaces Direct), shielded virtual machines, and software-defined networking.
 For those who need those added functions, the choice is a no-brainer.